Kzoeps/about-me/posts-md/infinite-supabase.md

 I've been furiously working on zimchu.com.
 A rental listing site for apartments in Thimphu.
 I ended up using supabase for it and also used react-query for all of the fetch stuff.

-One of the features I want to build for this platform is a filter feature.
-Because the current listings on facebook aren't the best for filtering data.
-I wanted to create a more organized way of doing this.
+The biggest assumption I'm making for this project is that people want a more organized and easily searchable data for house listings.
+So a filter feature is a must have for the mvp.

-And I also want an infinite pagination for the listing.
-The tricky part was knowing how to combine the filter process with the infinite query. `react-query` has an infinite pagination hook already and it was easy to configure for a simple infinite pagination listing.
+I wanted an infinite scroll for the rental listing page. `react-query` already has hooks and examples for infinite pagination so that made the initial setup relatively easy.
+The confusing portion was trying to combine the filter form with the infinite pagination.

+## Infinite Pagination Setup

 This is the infinite pagination query from the react-query-docs.